Preston-Landers/concurrent-log-handler/README.md

   Note: file locking is advisory, not a hard lock against external processes
 * More secure generation of random numbers for temporary filenames
 * Change the name of the lockfile to have .__ in front of it.
-* Provide a QueueListener / QueueHandler implementation for handling log events in a background thread.
-Optional: requires Python 3.
+* Provide an optional QueueListener / QueueHandler implementation for handling log events in a background thread.
 * Allow setting owner and mode permissions of rollover file on Unix
 * Depends on `portalocker` package, which (on Windows only) depends on `PyWin32`